JFreegman/toxic/apidoc/python/source/intro.rst

 Getting Started
 ===============
-Toxic is compiled with Python support by default.
-To access the scripting interface, simply import "toxic_api" in your script.
+Toxic is not compiled with Python support by default.
+To use the scripting interface, first compile toxic with the ENABLE_PYTHON=1 make option.
+You can then access it by importing "toxic_api" in your Python script.

-Scripts can be run by issuing "/run <path>" from toxic, or placing them in the "autorun_path" from your toxic configuration file.
+Python scripts can be both executed and registered in Toxic by issuing "/run <path>".
+You can also place any number of Python scripts in the "autorun_path" directory in your toxic configuration file to automatically run the scripts when Toxic starts (see the toxic.conf man page for more info).